 Maxine Martin is a clarinetist and tenor saxophonist who grew up in Connecticut and lived and worked in New York for over twenty years.
-Here in Connecticut, she enjoys performing in many genres of music such as jazz, r & b, classical, folk, rock, etc., with guitarist Sinan Bakir; pianist Warren Byrd; bassists Matt Dwonszyk and Paul Fuller, percussionists Cemre Dogan, Michael Augeri, Abu Alvin Carter, Sr., and other artists.
-While in New York, she also worked as a musician and music instructor in various settings.
+Here in Connecticut, she enjoys performing in many genres of music such as jazz, r & b, classical, folk, rock, and other art forms.
+Her CD "Fragments and Colors of Me" incorporates a variety of those genres and has a stellar rhythm section: guitarist Sinan Bakir; pianist Warren Byrd; bassist Matt Dwonszyk; and percussionist Cemre Dogan.

 While in New York, she performed in many venues such as Bar 55, CBGB’s, The Bitter End, The Nuyorican Poet’s Café, St. Nicholas Pub, the Lenox Lounge, Windows Over Harlem, and performed with bassist Bob Cunningham, singers Evelyn Blakey and Ayana Lowe, drummers Jimmy Lovelace and Charlie Persip, and many more musicians.